-According to a cross-sectional conducted on 9,970 children, children aged six to 12 months are approximately three times more likely to have astigmatism than children of five to six years (1).
-It is important to diagnose astigmatism in children at an early age, as it can affect their learning and development.
+As per a cross-sectional survey conducted on 9,970 children, children between six and 12 months are approximately three times more likely to have astigmatism than children between five and six years (1).
+Therefore, prompt diagnosis and treatment are crucial to mitigate the risk of learning and development problems.

-Read on as we tell you about the causes, symptoms, and treatment options for astigmatism in children.
+Read on to know more about the causes, symptoms, and treatment of astigmatism in children.

 Types Of Astigmatism